adrelanos/aeternity-wiki/æternity-Team.md

 #### Law and regulation

 Lior is a corporate lawyer advising startups and investors in the blockchain space.
 He is working on decentralised autonomous non profits (Runner-up at Consensus 2016 Hackathon), and cofounder of the "DAO Tel Aviv" meetup group.
-Lior holds a Bachelor of Law and a B.A. in Business Administration, from Tel Aviv university.
+Lior holds a Bachelor's of Law and a B.A. in business administration from Tel Aviv University.
 <table></table>

 ***